jdoleary/Spellmasons/docs/Tasks/ideasFromSteamCommunity.md

+- KillerSundae
+    - Spellmason clones could use different spells than just slash
 - MrMarblz suggests that Ancients should attack multiple targets in multiplayer Crvknight — Today at 11:39 AM
 It's a little jarring to me, but hey to each their own